Augmented Reality and Underground Utilities

 With this information, the engineer can locate the relevant pipes and plan an inspection easily.
 If drilling/excavation is necessary, this overlay will help them select the best possible location to begin drilling.

 The potential for augmented reality is huge; it is being touted as a revolutionary construction, medical, engineering, maintenance and even entertainment technology.
 For utility maintenance, having an augmented reality view of pipelines means construction and repairs can be carried out more efficiently.

 Planning and response to issues can be performed with greater awareness of surrounding utilities so that minimal disruption occurs during these works.

 Using augmented reality software will also help keep workers safe on the job.
 Not only can they plan ahead of time around potential hazards underground – ensuring they don’t interfere with gas lines, electricity cables etc. – but it also reduces the need for workers to physically go underground.

-While we’re still a way off from widespread, mainstream adoption, augmented reality is seeing use today in the underground utilities service.
-The technology has been demonstrated on-site, and has been used for small scale works – such as marking the location of utility lines.
+While we’re still a way off from widespread, mainstream adoption augmented reality is seeing use today in the underground utility service.
+The technology has been demonstrated on-site and has been used for small scale works – such as marking the location of utility lines.